 Omega 3 Fatty Acids

-Omega 3 fats provide the body with eicosanoids called EPA and DHA – these have an overall anti-inflammatory effect on the body and are known to support cardiovasular health, mental health, and can reduce chronic inflammation when introduced to a modern diet.
+Omega 3 fats provide the body with eicosanoids called EPA and DHA – these have an overall anti-inflammatory effect on the body and are known to support cardiovascular health, mental health, and can reduce chronic inflammation when introduced to a modern diet.

-Considering chronic inflammatory diseases are our number one cause of death (think heart attack, stroke, diabetes, etc) and mental illness such as bipolar disorder, depression and schizophrenia is very common it makes sense to ensure that regular omega-3 supplementation is in the entire family’s supplement regimen.
+Considering chronic inflammatory diseases are our number one cause of death (think heart attack, stroke, diabetes, etc) and mental illness such as bipolar disorder, depression and schizophrenia is increasingly common it makes sense to ensure that regular omega-3 supplementation is in the entire family’s supplement regimen.

 Vitamin D – Over 40% of adults have outright Vitamin D deficiency, regardless of where they live in the USA.
 In my practice it is quite commonplace – whether in San Diego or Seattle – and being outside often is not a foolproof assurance you are at optimal levels.
-There’s a lot we are learning about Vitamin D, but we do know that being indoors (or in your car) and wearing sunscreen reduces Vitamin D synthesis significantly, as does darker skin.
-While dairy products and a small number of foods provide Vitamin D, the majority is created in the skin from sun exposure.
+There’s a lot we are learning about Vitamin D, but we do know that being indoors (or in your car) and wearing sunscreen reduces Vitamin D synthesis significantly, as does having darker skin.
+While a small number of foods provide Vitamin D, the majority is created in the skin from sun exposure.
 Considering we evolved living and working outside it is easy to see how easy it is to have suboptimal levels now.
 We do know that the current RDA of 800 IU is not likely to be enough for most and we know that less than 30 ng/ml blood levels are suboptimal, with deficiency being less than 20 ng/ml.
 There is some argument that ideal blood ranges are 50-100ng/ml and you will see this repeated often in the naturopathic and functional medicine communities but Alan Gaby, a pioneer in this area, is not convinced that levels this high are actually optimal.
 50-70 seems acceptable with current knowledge.
 Please see resources for his explanation.
 My favorite Vitamin D supplementals are liquid; Biotics Bio-D-Mulsion and Thorne’s Liquid Vitamin D; liquid sources are easy to administer to adults and children are emulsified in oil, increasing absorption.
-Biotics can be found here, or either can purchased from a licensed practitioner.
+These sources can purchased from a licensed practitioner.
 Individual dosing is dependent on current serum Vitamin D status and should be monitored regularly with supplementation, as Vitamin D is fat soluble and can therefore accumulate to excessive levels.

 Quality varies widely among multivitamins.
 Some are poorly absorbed – what physicians will often call “expensive urine”.
 Others are of a higher potency and quality – including forms of vitamins and minerals which are better absorbed by the body.
 Any one-a-day is not going to be optimal – there is limited absorption in all of these simply because the body is not designed to be able to take in 100% of everything in one dose just like we cannot get 50,000 people into a football stadium immediately because there are not 50,000 doors available to enter.
 The body will flush out what is unabsorbed immediately so a multivitamin that is divided into 2-3 doses will give you your money’s worth, even if you only take two of the three doses.
 The most absorbable form of each vitamin and mineral is too comprehensive to list out here – I recommend a pharmaceutical grade supplement company to provide your multi as they will be tested for quality and not have fillers and additives that are common in many grocery stores or large chain supplement stores.